Luckiest Girl Alive (film)

-Luckiest Girl Alive is a 2022 mystery thriller film directed by Mike Barker from a screenplay by Jessica Knoll, based on her 2015 novel of the same name.
+Luckiest Girl Alive is a 2022 mystery thriller film directed by Mike Barker from a screenplay by Jessica Knoll, based on her 2015 novel.
 The film stars Mila Kunis, Finn Wittrock, Scoot McNairy, Chiara Aurelia, Justine Lupe, Thomas Barbusca, Jennifer Beals, and Connie Britton.

 Luckiest Girl Alive was released in select cinemas on September 30, 2022, before its streaming release on October 7, 2022, by Netflix.

 Plot

-In 2015, 35-year-old Tiffani "Ani" Fanelli, a respected New York women's magazine editor, appears to have a picture-perfect life.
+In 2015, Tifani "Ani" Fanelli, a respected New York women's magazine editor, appears to have a picture-perfect life.
 As she prepares to marry her fiancé, Luke Harrison, Ani meets with Aaron Wickersham, a documentary director who wants to make a short film about the school shooting she survived as a teenager.
-He informs her that a former classmate, Dean Barton, who went on to become a successful writer and advocate for gun control, has agreed to take part.
+He informs her that a former classmate, Dean Barton, who became a successful writer and advocate for gun control, has agreed to take part.
 Ani declines to be involved.

-Luke informs Ani that his firm has offered him an opportunity to move to London and suggests Ani can take an MFA program there to allow her to write for herself.
+Luke informs Ani that his firm has offered him an opportunity to move to London and suggests Ani take a MFA program there to allow her to write for herself.
 She agrees, despite having hopes of someday working at The New York Times.
 They later have dinner with a couple Luke knows; the husband turns out to be Ani's former teacher, Andrew Larson.

 In flashbacks to 1999, Ani is seen joining the prestigious Brentley School, where she quickly befriends a clique of popular students, including Dean and his friends Liam and Peyton.
 Over the course of the film, it is revealed that Ani was gang-raped at a party by all three boys while intoxicated.
-She shared what happened with Mr. Larson, who encouraged her to tell her eccentric mother, Dina, but Ani refused.
-However, she told her friend Arthur, who had been continuously bullied by the three boys.
+She shared what happened with Mr. Larson who encouraged her to tell her eccentric mother, Dina, but Ani refused.
+However, she tells her friend Arthur who had been continuously bullied by the three boys.

-Ani's past slowly starts to haunt her, which begins to affect her relationship with Luke.
+Ani's past slowly begins to haunt her, affecting her relationship with Luke.
 Aaron tells Ani that Dean wants to meet with her to apologize on camera; she agrees, under the condition that Aaron keeps them separate until she is ready.
 Meanwhile, Ani struggles with her strained relationship with her mother Dina, who claims she always found Ani difficult and alludes that she is only marrying Luke for his money.